-The 84,000 motorcyclists injured in crashes in 2019 increased 2% from the previous year when there were 2,000 fewer injured riders.
+The 84,000 motorcyclists injured in crashes in 2019 increased by 2% from the previous year when 2,000 fewer injured riders were injured.
 This is notable because the number of registered motorcycles in the U.S. declined by 63,427, but the injury rate per 100,000 registered motorcycles increased slightly more than 3% over 2018.

 Motorcycle Injuries by Type

 An extensive study of accidents and injuries caused to riders found that some of the common injuries suffered by motorcyclists and the frequency of occurrence to be the following:

 - Lower extremity injuries occurred in 47% of collisions.